Building Your Business: The Ins and Outs of Company Formation

 The Legal Landscape

 The legal landscape is the set of laws and regulations that govern your business.
+Thankfully, there are companies like Doola and many others are available to help facilitate such things.
+However, understanding the legal landscape is important for any entrepreneur who wants to succeed in their field, but it's especially critical when you're just starting out.
 Understanding the legal landscape is important for any entrepreneur who wants to succeed in their field, but it's especially critical when you're just starting out.

 The first step toward understanding this complex ecosystem is learning about different types of businesses and how they're regulated under UK law.
 Once you've got a grasp on these fundamentals, it's time for some more advanced considerations: choosing a company structure (or "entity type") based on what kind of business entity will best suit your goals and needs.